To watch a presentation in full screen double click the video. To exit the full screen video press the "Esc" key on your keyboard.

 Agencies Supported by Schaumburg Township

-Over the years, and in cooperation with Schaumburg Township Trustees, the MHC established relationships with a number of mental health and social service agencies which it believed were in a good position to assist in providing mental health and social services to residents of Schaumburg Township who are in need.
+Over the years, and in cooperation with Schaumburg Township Trustees, the MHC established relationships with a number of mental health and social service agencies which it believed were in a good position to assist in providing mental health and social services to residents of Schaumburg Township.
 Generally, township funds are provided to selected agencies that can provide support services that will meet the family, marital, addiction, psychiatric, or legal needs of the township residents.
-With the burgeoning stress of modern life, Schaumburg Township was an early leader in assuring that its residents would have access to affordable counseling services, crisis intervention, and support groups regardless of their ability to pay.
+With the burgeoning stress of modern life, Schaumburg Township was an early leader in ensuring that its residents would have access to affordable counseling services, crisis intervention, and support groups regardless of their ability to pay.

 How These Agencies Can Help You